Razik18/CEFR-level-predictor/README.md

 - **Well-Distributed Values**: Our analysis revealed that the dataset was well-balanced across different difficulty levels.
 This balance is crucial in machine learning, especially for classification tasks, as it prevents model bias towards more frequent labels.

+-**Distribution of Sentence Lengths by Difficulty Level** also our analysis, illustrated in the box plot, indicates a wide range of sentence lengths across different difficulty levels.
+Notably, the higher difficulty levels (B2 and C2) show a greater spread in sentence length, which may suggest a more complex sentence structure or vocabulary usage.

-- **Quality of Data**: We examined the dataset for common issues such as missing values, duplicates, and outliers.
+- **Quality of Data**: We examined the dataset for common issues such as missing values and duplicates.
 To our advantage, the dataset maintained a high standard of quality, with minimal anomalies that could potentially skew the model's performance.

 - **Consistency in Labeling**: The labels for text difficulty followed a consistent pattern, reducing the need for label encoding or correction.

-- **Textual Data Analysis**: Given that our dataset consists of textual data, we checked for variations in text length, language consistency, and the presence of special characters or noise.
+- **Textual Data Analysis**: Given that our dataset consists of textual data, we checked for language consistency, and the presence of special characters or noise.
 The texts were uniformly in French, with standard language use and minimal noise, which is ideal for natural language processing tasks.

 ## Decision on Data Cleaning:
 Based on these observations, we concluded that extensive data cleaning or balancing was not necessary for our project.
 This finding allowed us to channel our efforts more effectively towards feature engineering and model tuning.